- If the SD card is not detected in Windows 10, this is probably caused by a problematic driver.

 - Navigate to the Update & security section.

 - From the menu on the left select Troubleshoot.
 Now select Hardware and devices and click on Run the troubleshooter button.

 Sometimes, you can fix this problem simply by running the hardware troubleshooter.
 This is relatively simple and you can do it by following the steps above.

 After the troubleshooter is finished, the issues with your SD card should be resolved completely.

-Download the Windows 7 drivers from the Manufacturer’s website and install them in compatibility mode:
+- Download the Windows 10 drivers from the manufacturer’s website and install them in compatibility mode.

-- Select Compatibility tab.
-Check Run this program in Compatibility mode and select previous version of Windows supported by the software, from the drop down list.
-Then click on Apply and OK to save changes.
+- Check Run this program in Compatibility mode and select the previous version of Windows supported by the software, from the drop-down list.
+Then click on Apply and OK to save the changes.

 - Now run the setup file and install the driver.